longhorn/website/content/docs/1.6.1/deploy/upgrade/_index.md

 Moreover, Longhorn does not support downgrades to earlier versions.
 This restriction helps prevent unexpected system behavior and issues associated with function incompatibility, deprecation, or removal.

 > **Warning**:
-> - Once you successfully upgrade to v1.6.0, you will not be allowed to revert to the previously installed version.
+> - Once you successfully upgrade to v{{< current-version >}}, you will not be allowed to revert to the previously installed version.
 > - The Downgrade Prevention feature was introduced in v1.5.0 so Longhorn is unable to prevent downgrade attempts in older versions.
 However, downgrading is completely unsupported and is therefore not recommended.